jjiantong/FastPGM/README.md

 Then, go into ```bin``` directory and issue ```cmake ..``` to generate the make file.

+## Dependencies
+Boost C++ Libraries.
+It is used to parse the string from dataset.
+Users need to download the librayies and modify the path to the libraries in `CMakeLists.txt`.

 ## Performance

 ### LIBSVM dataset "a1a"